 What is a will?
-Well, at its most basic level, a will is an estate planning document which in which you set out who you are, who you want to be in charge of settling your estate when you pass away, and how you want the things you own distributed.
-A will should revoke any prior wills you have created and will set guardians for your minor children, if any.
+Well, at its most basic level, a will is an estate planning document in which you set out who you are, who will be be in charge of settling your estate when you pass away, and how you want the things you own distributed.
+A will should revoke any prior wills you have created and set guardians for your minor children, if any.

 Most people giving any thought to estate planning think, "All I really need is a will."
 A will is often part of a well-thought-out estate plan.
 By itself, however, a will does not provide the sort of comprehensive protection you need for your family.
 A complete estate plan will incorporate other elements, depending upon your situation and your goals, to assure that you accomplish what you want to accomplish with your plan.
 Among these other elements may be a durable power of attorney, a health care directive, a HIPAA release, a trust, and/or many elements which work in concert with your will to protect you, your family, and your assets.

 Stepping up from the level of the most basic of wills, a more sophisticated will can be used to shepherd assets for minor children, to minimize estate taxes, and to provide for more structured distribution of assets to your beneficiaries according to your specific instructions.